Siddhantpal08/3d-portfolio/README.md

 ## About
 This repository contains the compiled/built version of my 3D portfolio along with source files, models, textures and the site that hosts/embeds the 3D viewer.
 The portfolio uses:
-- Three.js / Babylon.js (replace with whichever you used)
+- Three.js
-- HTML / CSS / JavaScript (or Next.js/React if applicable)
+- Vite React
 - Exported models: `.glb`, `.fbx` (some tracked with Git LFS)

 ## Features